-PetroMaroc Corporation plc is an independent oil and gas company focused on its significant land position in Morocco.
-The Company holds a 50 percent operated interest in the Sidi Moktar licence area covering 2,683 square kilometres and is working closely with Morocco’s National Office of Hydrocarbons and Mines (ONHYM) as a committed long-term partner to unlock the hydrocarbon potential of the region.
-Morocco offers a politically stable environment and provides favourable fiscal terms for energy producers.
+PetroMaroc Corporation plc is an independent oil and gas exploration company.
+PetroMaroc holds a substantial share position in Sound Energy plc, and net profit interests in the Sidi Moktar licence (onshore Morocco), as a committed long-term partner to unlock the hydrocarbon potential of the Essaouira region.
 PetroMaroc is a public company and its common shares are listed on the TSX Venture Exchange under the symbol PMA.

 History in Morocco